GOVT 461 National Security Law and Policy

 Rationale

 Why is national security important?
 What are the rights, powers, limits, and obligations of the federal government in assuring national security?
-This course prepares students for successful careers in law, defense, or national security by examining these and other critical questions relevant to national security.
-With a focus on constitional and statutory law, as well as policy, students gain a foundational understanding of the structural and applied aspects of national security and why it functions as it does in the modern context.
+This course prepares the student for a successful career in law, defense, or national security by examining these and other critical questions relevant to national security.
+With a focus on constitutional and statutory law, as well as policy, the student gains a foundational understanding of the structural and applied aspects of national security and why it functions as it does in the modern context.

 Course Assignment